 Monster Truck Piñata

 With a couple of shoe boxes, some crepe paper, and a little creativity, you can design a monster truck piñata for your child's special day.
 Paint it with his favorite colors and have the truck's number correspond to his birthday age.
-Then, fill the piñata with candy, monster truck-themed stickers, trading cards, and temporary tattoos, and let the kids "crush" the truck to expel the treats.
+Fill the piñata with candy, monster truck-themed stickers, trading cards, and temporary tattoos, and let the kids "crush" the truck to expel the treats.

 Pin the License Plate on the Monster Truck